EUROCAE Symposium 2021, 28-30 April, Fully Virtual

 These questions will be discussed by our panel aviation visionaries.

-Main topics to be addressed: Innovations, environmentally friendly aircraft, green flight, hydrogen, organic fuel, zero-emission aviation powertrain, noise, pollution around the airports, efficient approaches.
+Main topics to be addressed, but not limited to, are innovations, environmentally friendly aircraft, green flight, hydrogen, zero-emission aviation powertrain, noise and pollution around the airports and efficient routing and approaches.

 DAY 3 | Friday, 30 April